 Dr. Mahgerefteh provides Individual, Couples, and Group Therapy to women and men in her private practice and other mental health settings.
 Her areas of specialization include working with Adolescents, Young Adults, and Adults who experience low Self-Esteem, difficulty with Interpersonal and Romantic Relationships, Behavioral Issues, Academic Difficulties, Mood Disorders, Anxiety Disorders, Identity Issues, Substance Abuse, Parenting Difficulties, Cultural Issues, Self-Harm, Adjustment and Life Transitions, Eating Disorders, Grief and Loss, Trauma, and Crisis Intervention.
 She specializes in addressing difficulty with Stress Management, Anger Management, and Emotion Regulation, in addition to difficulty with Assertiveness and Communication Skills.
 Furthermore, she provides therapy to student athletes, musical and visual artists, the LGBT community, survivors of abuse, and elderly adults (geriatric psychology).

 In addition to the above, Dr. Mahgerefteh coaches and mentors both undergraduate and graduate students who wish to pursue a career in the field of psychology or mental health.
-Dr. Mahgerefteh is a member of the California Psychological Association and the Los Angeles County Psychological Association.
+Dr. Mahgerefteh is a member of the California Psychological Association and serves on the board of the Los Angeles County Psychological Association.

 Dr. Mahgerefteh assesses the specific needs of each individual, while respecting the uniqueness of each individual’s cultural identity.
 During the initial appointment, she will assess for symptoms, explore areas of difficulty, gather pertinent information regarding your history, and collaboratively set therapeutic goals to work towards.
 She does this in order to get to know you so she can understand who you are, what you have experienced, and what you would like to accomplish in therapy.